What is a Product Journey Map and How to Build One

 Want to build in-app guidance checklists inside your app without coding?
 Get a Userpilot demo and see how.

-Now you know what a product journey map is, and why you need it, the next thing is figuring out how to build one.
-The step-by-step process is what this section will cover.
+Now you know what a product journey map is and why you need it, so the next step is figuring out how to build one.
+This is what we’ll cover in this section step-by-step.

 #2 – Set your target